George Siber

-Siber is a former Harvard professor, current adjunct professor at Johns Hopkins University and professor at the University of Massachusetts Medical School, former executive vice president and chief science officer of Wyeth, and advisory committee member of the World Health Organization, US National Institutes of Health, Gates Foundation, and the National Institute of Allergy and Infectious Diseases.
+Siber is a former Harvard professor, current adjunct professor at Johns Hopkins University and former professor at the University of Massachusetts Medical School.

 Biography

-Early life and education

 Siber emigrated from Bavaria, Germany, with his parents at age nine in 1953 to Montreal.
-At the time, he spoke no English.
-Later, he attended Chambly Academy, where he graduated in 1962.
-It was at Chambly, which later become Penfield Academy, that Siber was convinced by Wilder Penfield to pursue a career in medicine.

 After high school, he attended Bishop's University in Lennoxville, Quebec from 1962 to 1966, where he graduated with honors and obtained a Bachelor of Science.
 Siber then attended McGill University in Montreal, Quebec, Canada, where he became a Doctor of Medicine in 1970.
-It was during this time that Siber published research he completed at the Montreal Neurological Institute.

-Siber is both a US and Canadian citizen.
-He has homes in Manhattan and Beijing.

-Interships, residencies, and fellowships

 After graduation in 1970, Siber held several internships, residencies, and fellowships.
 Between 1970 and 1972, Siber worked in Chicago as an intern and junior medical resident at Rush University Medical Center.
 In 1972, Siber moved to Boston and worked as a senior medical resident and clinical fellow in medicine at Beth Israel Hospital until 1973.
-Between 1973 and 1975, Siber worked as a clinical fellow in infectious diseases and research fellow in medicine at Beth Israel Hospital, Boston Children's Hospital, and Harvard Medical School.
-Between 1974 and 1975, Siber was also a fellow for the Medical Research Council of Canada.
+Between 1974 and 1975, Siber completed a fellowship in Infectious Diseases at Boston Children’s Hospital and Beth Israel Hospital.

+Siber was also a fellow for the Medical Research Council of Canada.
-Professional experience

-Industry appointments

-Siber has held several industry appointments for various companies since the mid-1990s.

 Siber served as the vice president, chief scientific officer, and senior vice president, and executive vice president for Wyeth from 1996 to 2006.

-Siber oversaw the development and approval of several vaccines for Wyeth: including Prevnar pneumococcal vaccine; Acel-Imune acellular pertussis vaccine; Meningitec meningococcal meningitis vaccine; Rotashield rotavirus vaccine; and, FluMist influenza vaccine.

-Since retiring from Wyeth Siber has served on the boards of directors of several companies, Since 2007, Siber has served as the executive chairman (until 2013) and as executive director and chairman of the scientific advisory board for Genocea Biosiences in Cambridge, Massachusetts.
-In 2009 he was appointed as the director of Selecta Biosciences in Watertown, Massachusetts.
-In 2012 he joined the board of directors and SAB of Vedantra Parmaceutcals and the board of Huamei Biotechnologies, also known as Sino-American Biotechnology Company (SABC), in Luoyang, China.
-In 2014 he co-founded Affinivax and serves on the board of directors.